reikolydia/RazerBlade2018Hackintosh/README.md

 USB
 -----

-Using just USBInjectAll, I had full USB capabilities out of the box on the USB 3 ports.
-I did decide to map the ports anyway with an SSDT-UIAC to hide the webcam and some unused ports.
+Using just `USBInjectAll.kext`, I had full USB capabilities out of the box on the USB 3 ports.
+I did decide to map the ports anyway with `SSDT-UIAC.dsl` to hide the webcam and some unused ports.
 Delete this file if you have issues with USB or want to be able to use your webcam.
 As for the USB C port, it's on a different controller which is only active when Thunderbolt is enabled and force-powered on (see the Thunderbolt section).
 This causes sleep issues an USB driver crashes, so I would not recommend it.
 Additionally, USB-C stops working after I sleep.

-I used the [USBMap](https://github.com/corpnewt/USBMap) script to create the UIAC and USBX SSDTs.
+I used the [USBMap](https://github.com/corpnewt/USBMap) script to create `SSDT-UIAC.dsl` and `SSDT-USBX.dsl`.
 You may need to run it yourself to properly map USB ports if they end up being different on your system.

 ![the USB ports i mapped](https://github.com/red-green/razer_blade_stealth_hackintosh/raw/master/images/usbmap_info.png)

 Battery
 -----

-Using a DSDT patch in the MaciASL patch repo named "bat - Razer Blade (2014)", and SMCBatteryManager, I was able to get battery status and precentage working.
-I incorporated the patched methods into an SSDT hotpatch (see SSDT-BATT).
+Using a DSDT patch in the MaciASL patch repo named "bat - Razer Blade (2014)", and SMCBatteryManager, I was able to get battery status and percentage working.
+I incorporated the patched methods into an SSDT hotpatch `SSDT-BATT.dsl`.
 The power management works well and the battery lasts a while.
 I'm not sure if this is normal for hackintoshes but my battery cycle count has always showed 0.

 ![battery info](https://github.com/red-green/razer_blade_stealth_hackintosh/raw/master/images/battery_info.png)